 'With a clean and light palette you can create a layered interior with an eclectic mix of furniture – think pot board dressers, farmhouse tables, Windsor chairs, open shelves and pot racks.
 Finish with personal knick knacks and trinkets to add a lived-in charm.'

-6. Consider freestanding furniture
+15. Consider freestanding furniture

 Try opting for a moveable kitchen island or butchers block, or small vintage table, as pictured above, which will create extra prep space but can also be easily moved to the side of the room if you need to make space for guests.

-7. Factor in plenty of storage
+16. Factor in plenty of storage

-'Effective storage is another simple way to create a happy and homely kitchen.' explains Nerine Vacher, kitchen designer at Neptune.
+'Effective small kitchen storage is another simple way to create a happy and homely kitchen.' explains Nerine Vacher, kitchen designer at Neptune.
 'Including a single piece of furniture, such as a cabinet, or larder, you can completely transform your kitchen, by creating more surface space and keeping clutter out of sight.'

 17. Add a vintage dresser to display collectibles

 An iconic, practical piece which has furnished kitchens across the centuries, a classic wooden dresser is a mainstay of the cottage kitchen.
 It offers the perfect space for displaying those prized brocante finds and vintage ceramics, but also lends a homely feel.
 Its effectiveness is all down to how you style a display cabinet to put on a show in your cottage kitchen.

 'Shelves with a higgledy-piggledy array of French porcelain bowls, books and vintage glassware is the best way to create a feeling of a home that is more than just stylish, but a sign of a happy well lived life,' reveals Helen Parker, creative director at Devol.